Alitretinoin

 How Does it Work?

-The mechanism of action of Alitretinoin involves its interaction with specific nuclear **retinoid receptors** within cells.
-As an endogenous retinoid, it binds to both retinoic acid receptors (RARs) and retinoid X receptors (RXRs), which are key regulators of gene expression.
-By activating these receptors, Alitretinoin modulates various cellular processes, including cell growth, differentiation, and apoptosis.
+The therapeutic action of Alitretinoin stems from its ability to interact with specific nuclear receptors within cells.
+As a pan-agonist, it binds to both retinoic acid receptors (RAR-alpha, -beta, -gamma) and retinoid X receptors (RXR-alpha, -beta, -gamma).
+These receptors are ligand-activated transcription factors that regulate gene expression.

 Medical Uses